LivInTheLookingGlass/Thue-Morse/README.rst

       ├── README.rst                 # Readme for associated code
-      ├── __init__.py                # Empty file that allows this folder to be used as a module ├── args.py                    # A utility file that deals with command line argument parsing └── p{2,n}_[1-9]d.py           # The file for def.
+      ├── __init__.py                # Empty file that allows this folder to be used as a module ├── args.py                    # A utility file that deals with command line argument parsing ├── test_seq.py                # A test file that allows you to check sequence equality └── p{2,n}_[1-9]d.py           # The file for def.
 [1-9] of the Thue-Morse Seq. for {2,n} players

 Usage